Hidenori Takahashi

-Hidenori Takahashi (高橋 秀典, Takahashi Hidenori) is a Japanese footballer currently playing as a defender for Renofa Yamaguchi.
+Hidenori Takahashi (高橋 秀典, Takahashi Hidenori) is a Japanese footballer currently playing as a defender for club Blaublitz Akita.

 Career

 On 28 December 2020, Takahashi was promoted to the team from the 2021 season.
 He made his league debut against Kyoto Sanga on 24 October 2021.

+In January 2026, Takahashi made a permanent transfer to J2 League club Blaublitz Akita.